Skip to content

 Environmental values

 The Tarago system contains several significant and threatened native animal and plant species, including Australian grayling, long pink-bells, tree geebung and swamp bush pea.
 The upper catchment (reach 2) has healthy streamside vegetation and diverse in-stream habitat that supports platypus and native fish, including river blackfish, tupong, short-finned eels and mountain galaxias.
-The lower catchment (reach 6) has been highly modified, but it still contains patches of remnant vegetation and is a key migration pathway for Australian grayling.
+The lower catchment (reach 6) has been highly modified but still contains patches of remnant vegetation and is a key migration pathway for Australian grayling.
 It also has healthy platypus populations.

 Traditional Owner cultural values and uses

-Melbourne Water is working with the Registered Aboriginal Parties within the Tarago system — the Bunurong Land Council Aboriginal Corporation, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Gunaikurnai Land and Waters Aboriginal Corporation — to develop and strengthen relationships with them and to increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
-As of May 2022, three overarching partnership agreements were being drafted that will frame relations and obligations with the organisations.
-The intent is for Traditional Owners to be active partners in the planning, delivery and monitoring of all works and deliveries of water for the environment associated with the Tarago and Bunyip rivers, including the environmental watering program.
+Tarago system – the Bunurong Land Council Aboriginal Corporation – to develop and strengthen relationships and to increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
+As of January 2023, one overarching partnership agreement had been finalised between Melbourne Water and the Gunaikurnai Land and Waters Aboriginal Corporation that frames relations and obligations between the two organisations.
+Discussions were also occurring with the Bunurong Land Council Aboriginal Corporation to determine whether similar partnership agreements would benefit Bunurong.
+The intent is for Traditional Owners to be active partners in the planning, delivering and monitoring water for the environment associated with the Tarago and Bunyip rivers.

-Bunurong Land Council Aboriginal Corporation has expressed a desire to be more involved in environmental flows planning and management in the Tarago River.
+The Bunurong Land Council Aboriginal Corporation has expressed a desire to be more involved in environmental flows planning and management in the Tarago River.

 Recent conditions